lawrennd/referia/backlog/features/2025-12-21_update-thesis-review-ui-append-mode.md

 ### 2025-12-21

 Task created as part of CIP-0007 implementation planning.
 This task should be completed after the core functionality is implemented and tested.

+**COMPLETED**: Updated all thesis review UI configurations to use append mode and include_query:

+Updated 8 llm_custom_query configurations in `/theses/examined/introduction/_referia.yml`:
+- ✅ Foreword custom query
+- ✅ Prologue custom query
+- ✅ Chapter 1-6 custom queries

+Changes applied to each:
+- Added `mode: "append"` to enable conversation history
+- Added `separator: "\n\n---\n\n"` for clear Q&A separation
+- Added `include_query: true` in args to show questions with responses
+- Updated placeholder text: "Questions and responses will accumulate here.
+Each Q&A is separated by ---"
+- Increased textarea rows from 10 to 15 to accommodate accumulated content

+The thesis review UI is now ready for conversation-style interactions with accumulated Q&A history!

+**Next steps** (manual testing):
+- Test with actual thesis review workflows
+- Verify UI rendering of accumulated content
+- Test Excel export functionality